-In this article, MLS real estate data shows which Vancouver neighbourhoods are a better investment over-time and which Vancouver neighbourhoods are not as good as an investment over time.
+In this article, we use Sold MLS real estate data to uncover which Vancouver neighbourhoods are a better investment over-time and which Vancouver neighbourhoods depreciate the most when looking at the condo market.

-Home investments can be the difference between early retirement and late retirement.
+Home investments can be the difference between early retirement and late retirement for Vancouver Home Buyers.

 Like anything, homes depreciate with age too.
 But unlike smaller investments such as electronics and cars, with home depreciation, you could be putting a major dent in your savings account just by choosing to invest in one neighbourhood over another.